 Treasurer

-Private foundations may wish to contribute to the University by making a grant or gift.
-Often the donor or a member of the donor’s family serves as the manager of the private foundation.
+Private foundations may contribute to the University by making a grant or gift.
+Often a donor or a member of the donor’s family serves as the manager of the private foundation.
 In other cases, the private foundation is managed by a professional staff.

 Some private foundation grants require submission of a Grant Eligibility Application before a grant is made to the University.
-It is the responsibility of the Vice President of Finance and Treasurer to sign all such applications.
-If a copy of the University’s IRS 501(c)(3) determination letter is required to be attached to the Application, it may be obtained through the Tax Office or the Office of Gifts Accounting & Administration.
+It is the responsibility of the Vice President for Finance and Treasurer or Associate Treasurer to sign all such applications.
+If a copy of the University’s IRS 501(c)(3) determination letter is required to be attached to the Application, it may be obtained through the Office of Corporate Tax, Compliance and Payroll or the Office of Gifts Accounting & Administration.

-All grants or gifts from a private foundation to the University must be made for purposes that are consistent with the University’s mission and do not serve personal interests.
-For example, a Foundation gift for the specific benefit of a designated person (e.g. a physician, care provider, student, faculty member or volunteer) is prohibited.
+All grants or gifts from a private foundation to the University must be for purposes that are consistent with the University’s mission and do not serve personal interests.
+A foundation gift for the specific benefit of a designated person (e.g. a physician, care provider, student, faculty member or volunteer) will not be accepted.

 Private foundation gifts or grants may be received by the University subject to certain terms, restrictions or conditions as set forth in the grant or gift agreement.
 Examples include gifts or grants made to a particular school, or for a particular purpose, or a contribution made over multiple years, or a gift or grant requiring annual general reporting.

-Gifts or grants can be accepted for University projects that are carried on in other countries.
+Gifts or grants can be accepted by the University for projects that are carried on in other countries.
 However, a gift or grant from a US-based private foundation cannot be made to any non-US University entity or affiliate.

 Based on federal tax law, a gift or grant from a private foundation cannot result in benefits, goods, or services to any person considered a “disqualified person.”
-In general, a “disqualified person” is a foundation manager, trustee, substantial contributors to the foundation, and the families of both of these.
+In general, a “disqualified person” is a foundation manager, trustee, substantial contributor to the foundation, and certain family members of those.
 The receipt of prohibited benefits by a disqualified person is known as “self-dealing.”

 It is not permissible for a private foundation to make a gift or grant to fund all or any portion of the purchase price of an event table or ticket when the table/ticket purchase, if made by an individual, would be comprised of both a tax-deductible portion and a non-tax deductible (personal benefit) portion.
 This is true even if the disqualified person pays for the “personal benefit” portion of the purchase price (the IRS views this as impermissible bifurcation).